 One major implication of amillennial theology is that under this interpretive system, any notion of a messianic reign in this present earth over a restored nation of Israel is lost.
 Those who affirm a literal restoration of Israel, and a literal restoration of the Davidic monarchy under the messianic reign of Jesus Christ, identify the time period of this Jewish, Davidic messianic reign with the 1,000 years of Revelation 20.
 Thus, the amillennial rejection of a literal 1,000 year reign of Jesus Christ following His Second Coming rules out any literal, bodily reign of Jesus over a restored nation of Israel in this present earth, since in amillennialism, there is no reign of Christ on this present earth after His Second Coming.
 In the amillennial system, the 1,000 year reign of Jesus Christ in Revelation 20 is not understood to be a literal reign of Jesus Christ over a restored nation Israel from a restored Davidic throne in this present earth, but rather a current spiritual reign of God in Christ over all of creation (Hoekema, “Àmillennialism”).

 There are some problems with the amillennial view.
 First of all, amillennialism was not the predominant position held in the Patristic era of the church – the era of the Church Fathers that followed the Apostolic era.
 Amillennialism is usually traced back by its own adherents only to the third and fourth centuries after Christ (John Walvoord, “The Millennial Kingdom”, p.
 6).
 While this is significant, we must also caution that the positions of the Church Fathers do not in and of themselves determine the rightness (or wrongness) of a theological position.
 Scripture must have the final word, regardless of what the Church Fathers believed.
-This leads us to the second issue with amillennialism.
+A second issue with amillennialism relates to its non-literal approach to interpreting Bible prophecy.
 Prophecies that have already been fulfilled literally – and there are many – suggest that we have good reason to take a consistent, literal approach when interpreting passages not yet fulfilled.
 This argues against the prevailing “non-literal” approach taken by amillennialists.
 Thirdly, Revelation 20:2 tells us that Satan is bound during the 1,000 year reign of Christ.
 Surely it is difficult to conclude that Satan is currently bound in the way Revelation 20 describes.
 Hoekema claims that the “binding” of Satan means that during the present church era Satan cannot deceive the nations (Hoekema, “Amillennialism”).
 But this appears to be a shallow argument, as surely it is reasonable to suggest that scriptures such as 2 Corinthians 4:4, 1 John 5:19, and 2 Corinthians 11:14 include deception as part of Satan’s current strategy.
 And while 1 Peter 5:8 does not explicitly mention deception, one can hardly accept that Satan is currently bound as Revelation 20:2 describes if he is free to prowl “around like a roaring lion, seeking someone to devour” (NASB).
 Finally, the Old Testament predictions concerning the literal reign of the Jewish, Davidic Messiah and the restoration of national Israel – both in this present earth – argue against the amillennial position since a future period of time is needed prior to the new heaven and the new earth for these predictions to find fulfillment (more will be said on this coming Davidic, messianic reign in future weeks).
 As such, we conclude that the 1,000 year reign of Jesus Christ outlined in Revelation 20 cannot be taking place right now in any form, as amillennialists claim.

 Next time we will take a look at a position closely associated with colonial America and the revivals of the Great Awakening: postmillennialism!